 Turning off conversation grouping

-If you prefer to deal with every message separately, you can turn off conversations.
+If you'd prefer to see all of your messages separately, you can turn off conversations.
 Each message will be treated completely independently.

-Conversations get split apart and form new conversation threads under two conditions:
+Conversations get split apart and form new conversation threads when:

 - This usually means a new topic is being discussed so a new conversation thread is formed.